roym29/LibraryInventory/README.md

 # LibraryInventory
- Inventory management app designed for libraries.
+ Inventory management Java app designed for keeping track of books at libraries.